 - Damage to the inner ear (e.g. damage to the nerves, which can lead to hearing loss)

 The main symptom of mastoiditis is pain behind the ear, sometimes accompanied by swelling and fever too.
-Mastoiditis must be treated with antibiotics to prevent the infection from spreading to the bone.
+Mastoiditis must be treated with antibiotics to prevent the infection from spreading to the bone or from causing meningitis.

-Normally the doctor first asks the parents and, if possible, the child about acute symptoms as well as the history of the illness.
+Normally the doctor first asks about the acute symptoms and the history of the illness.
 This is followed by examinations of both ears, the neck and the throat.
 The doctor also takes the child's temperature.

 The eardrum is examined with an instrument called an otoscope.
 This is a device with a magnifying glass and a small lamp that allows the doctor to look into the ear canal.
 The doctor can check the child’s hearing with a “tympanometer.”
 This instrument can generate and pick up noises.
 It can also change the air pressure to see whether the eardrum is able to move freely.